OpenTopography/OT_BulkAccess_COGs/README.md

 * [OT_01_BulkAccessCOGs.ipynb](https://github.com/OpenTopography/Jupyter/blob/main/OT_01_BulkAccessCOGs.ipynb) - OpenTopography has recently converted its entire global dataset collection to COGs.
 This notebook example highlights the power of Cloud Optimized GeoTIFFs (COGs) and how they can be used to reduce download filesizes as well as increase data access speeds.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OpenTopography/Jupyter/main?filepath=OT_01_BulkAccessCOGs.ipynb)

+* [OT_02_RayShader.ipynb](https://github.com/OpenTopography/Jupyter/blob/main/OT_02_RayShader.ipynb) - This is an R Markdown Notebook created by OpenTopography profiling the [RayShader](https://cran.r-project.org/web/packages/rayshader/rayshader.pdf) package.
+This package utilizes a combination of raytracing and multiple hill shading methods to produce 2D and 3D data visualizations and maps.

 Email: info@opentopography.org with any questions or comments